House on the Southern California Coast

 Project Partner: Roger H. Seifter

-Interior Design: Jean-Louis Raynaud & Kenyon Kramer
+Interior Design: Jean-Louis Raynaud & Kenyon Kramer, and David Netto

 Landscape Design: Deborah Nevins Associates